-The ETHUSD_NY calculation methodology aggregates transactions of Ether in U.S. dollars that are only conducted on the most liquid markets for which data is publicly available and operated by exchanges that meet the CME CF Constituent Exchange Criteria.
+The ETHUSD_AP calculation methodology aggregates transactions of Ether in U.S. dollars conducted only on the most liquid markets for which data are publicly available, and operated by exchanges that meet the CME CF Constituent Exchange Criteria.

 The list of Constituent Exchanges and information about changes to its composition are available at the following URL: